LucasBehrendt/investorsclub/README.md

 ### 404 Error Page

-- A 404 page will tell the user that a requested page is not available, due to an invalid url or a deleted or moved page.
+- A 404 error page will tell the user that a requested page is not available, due to an invalid url or a deleted or moved page.
 A clear message indicating an error is displayed, and the user is presented with a link back to the home page.

 - The responsiveness is consistent with the other pages of the website.